adrelanos/vpn-firewall/README.md

 * Forbid outgoing traffic after the VPN software broke down for some reason.
 * Tight firewall rules, using iptables policy drop.
 * Only tested with OpenVPN.
 Should work with other VPN clients such as PPTP in theory, you should test if it does what it claims anyway.
-* Only tested on Debian Wheezy and [Whonix](https://github.com/adrelanos/Whonix).
-Should work on any other Linux distribution in theory, you should test if it does what it claims.
+* Only tested on Debian Wheezy.
+Should work in many Linux distribution in theory, you should test if it does what it claims.
 * Open Source / Free Software

 # What does it NOT do